Tennessee Car Accident Lawyer

 If you answered “yes” to any of these questions, you should explore your legal options.
 Each case is unique, so it’s in your best interest to consult an attorney who handles vehicle wreck cases to find out whether you have a case.

-The Tennessee car accident attorney John R. Colvin has years of experience standing up for his clients to make sure they’re taken care of.
-If you’re considering filing a personal injury claim, don’t hesitate to contact John R. Colvin to schedule a free case evaluation.
+Car accident attorney John R. Colvin has years of experience standing up for his clients to make sure they’re taken care of.
+If you’re considering filing a personal injury claim in Tennessee, don’t hesitate to contact his office to schedule a free case evaluation.

 When a Car Accident Is Fatal

 If you’ve lost a family member because a driver was reckless, you can hold that driver accountable through a wrongful death claim.
 These types of suits are similar to a personal injury case, but differ slightly.
 While the plaintiff in a personal injury car accident claim is the injured person himself or herself, the plaintiffs in a wrongful death case are the victim’s survivors — generally, spouses, parents, or children.